First things first

 - What is this site?

-Keep It In The Community (also known as KIITC, pronounced ‘Kitsy’) is a project to map Assets of Community Value (ACVs) across England, and to allow anyone to highlight valued spaces and places that may become ACVs in the future.
+Keep It In The Community (also known as KIITC, pronounced ‘Kitsy’) is a project to map Assets of Community Value (ACVs) and community-owned assets across England, and to allow anyone to highlight valued spaces and places that may become ACVs in the future.

-KIITC was created by mySociety in collaboration with Power To Change, and it has two aims: to create an online record for each ACV; and to provide an easy way to understand and compare the density, status, and demand for ACVs in different regions of the country.
+KIITC was created by mySociety in collaboration with Power To Change, and it has two aims: to create an online record for each ACV and community-owned asset; and to provide an easy way to understand and compare the density, status, and demand for ACVs or community-owned assets in different regions of the country.

 - What is an Asset of Community Value?